Mike-Gibson/mock-apollo-client/README.md

 Helps unit test components which use the Apollo Client.

-> **Note**: This library is currently only compatible with Apollo Client 2.
+# Versions

->
+Version 0.x of this library is compatible with Apollo client 2

-> Track version 3 support in [#11](https://github.com/Mike-Gibson/mock-apollo-client/issues/11).
+Version 1.x of this library is compatible with Apollo client 3

 ## Motivation

-Whilst using the impressive `react-apollo` library, I ran into issues while trying to unit test components which used the GraphQL `Query` and `Mutation` components.
-The `react-apollo` library includes a `MockedProvider` component which allows query and mutation results to be mocked, but didn't offer enough control within unit tests.
-The `react-apollo` documentation for testing can be found [here](https://www.apollographql.com/docs/react/recipes/testing).
+Whilst using the impressive `@apollo/client` library, I ran into issues while trying to unit test components which used the GraphQL `Query` and `Mutation` components.
+The Apollo client library includes a `MockedProvider` component which allows query and mutation results to be mocked, but didn't offer enough control within unit tests.
+The Apollo client documentation for testing can be found [here](https://www.apollographql.com/docs/react/development-testing/testing/).

 Specifically, some of the issues I faced were:

 - Unable to assert queries/mutations were called with the expected variables
 - Unable to assert how many times a specific query was called
-- Unable to change the query/mutation result after the `MockProvider` was initialised
+- Unable to change the query/mutation result after the `MockedProvider` was initialised
 - Unable to easily control the query/mutation loading state

 The `mock-apollo-client` library helps with the above issues, by allowing more control within unit tests.